Table of Contents

 Increased oxygen intake

-At target turnover, the human body uses about 250 ml of oxygen per minute.
-Under physical strain, this need for oxygen obviously increases and the body responds to this sometimes tenfold increase with increased respiratory minute volume.
+At target turnover, the human body uses about 250 mL of oxygen per minute.
+Under physical strain, this need for oxygen obviously increases and the body responds to this sometimes 10-fold increase with increased respiratory minute volume.
 On one hand, this is reached by increased breathing rate, and on the other, by increased tidal volume.
 Additionally, the sympathetic nervous system mediates bronchodilation and improved diffusion capacity via increased circulation.

 This adjustment occurs with a delay of roughly 2 minutes during which the energy demand is covered anaerobically, and it reaches a ‘steady state’ when strain is kept below the endurance limit.
 In situations of very heavy strain above the endurance limit, the oxygen demand cannot be covered sufficiently and no ‘steady state’ is reached, even if the accumulating lactate represents an additional respiratory drive due to the consequential decrease in pH.